daily3014/rbx-cryptography/README.md

 - Thanks to those who gave feedback and testing
 - Special thanks to all contributors and bug reporters
 - AES was originally made by @RobloxGamerPro200007
+- XChaCha20 was originally made by @littleBitsman
+- Murmur3 hash was originally made by @kohltastrophe

 ## Disclaimer